This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 As a result, I attempted to relocate that plant closer to the window, where it received a few hours of direct morning light.

 It seemed to be doing well at first, but then the leaves began to fade in color and droop.
-Even the few hours of direct morning sunlight were blistering the plant leaves, according to these symptoms.
+According to these symptoms, even the few hours of direct morning sunlight were blistering the plant leaves.

 Rotate your Chinese Money Plant once a week, or whenever you water it, to ensure that all sides of the plant receive equal amounts of natural light.